Neck Pain Causes

 Headache is often found in association with neck pain.
 Patients with arthritis often complain of occipital (base of head) headaches.
 As mentioned previous, a facet syndrome is often the cause where articular facets and joint capsules are involved, however, ligaments, disc and nerve roots can also cause headaches.
 Tension headaches and migraine headaches often have neck pain associated which can can appear before the headache or persist after the headache is gone.
 Conditions causing neck pain and headaches can be degenerative disc disease or arthritis, rheumatoid arthritis, disc herniation and spinal cord tumors.

 Vertigo (feeling of moving or spinning), nystagmus (unintentional jittery movement of the eyes) and tinnitus (ringing in the ears) are symptoms which may accompany neck pain.
 These group of symptoms may suggest a vascular problem and sometimes are caused by cranial settling due to rheumatoid arthritis.
 Drop attacks, especially when moving the neck, also suggests vascular disease.

-The gradual onset of pain that worsens even with rest may indicate malignancy or infection.
+The gradual onset of pain that worsens even with rest may indicate malignancy or possibly an infection.
 Tumors presenting with pain that is worse at night may worsen quickly with the development of radiculopathy and myelopathy.
 Discitis and osteomyelitis are infections most commonly seen in intravenous drug abusers and are characterized by progressive neck pain and rapidly progressing myelopathy.